soham-samanta/soham-samanta/README.md

 ### About Me 🚀
 I am a Computer Science undergrad with strong technical and interpersonal skills.
 I have a strong work ethic and try to work to perfection.
 I like having tasks that require tactful handling.
 I am always looking for improvement and hence appreciate constructive criticism.
 Keenly interested in the STOCK MARKET.

-- Upcoming SWE intern at [Microsoft](https://www.microsoft.com/en-in)
+- Software Engineering intern at [Microsoft](https://www.microsoft.com/en-in)
 - SDE intern at [NorthCode Technology](https://www.northcodetech.com/)
 - <b>SME at [Chegg Inc.](https://www.linkedin.com/in/soham-samanta2000/)</b> at the position of Subject Matter Expert (CS).
 - <b>Virtual Software Engineer Experience at [JPMorgan Chase & Co](https://drive.google.com/file/d/1x-yAttCPPa_ltuvtsW4Mv83GZb7Gg52c/view?usp=sharing)</b>